AttwellBrian/face-access-control/README.md

 ##samples/face-detection

 This contains the application I'm building on top of.
 The loads a native and mostly-native java-based face detector.
-In the future, we can probably remove the native detector.
+In the future, we can probably remove the native detector if we don't need the extra configurability it offers.